ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 To use BitTorrent in a Node.js application:

-**Install BitTorrent client**:
+Install BitTorrent client:

 ```bash
 npm install bittorrent-client
 ```

-**Download a file using BitTorrent**:
-This example shows how to start a BitTorrent client and download a file using a magnet link.
+Download a file using BitTorrent: this example shows how to start a BitTorrent client and download a file using a magnet link.

 ```javascript
 const Client = require('bittorrent-client')